Work With Me

 Don’t let grief paralyze you from living.

-We can talk via telephone or Skype, let me know what form of communication you prefer.
+We can talk via telephone or Zoom, let me know what form of communication you prefer.

 You will immediately sense my commitment and intuition, as I combine my training, compassionate heart, and personal experience to provide you with support and insight to better days ahead.
 I listen, inspire and guide you to your own self-awareness while keeping you accountable to where you want to go.

-We’ll decide together if this one-on-one support is right for you going forward after the free initial consultation.
-Please email me at email@example.com to set up a convenient time for your free call.
+We’ll decide together if this one-on-one support is right for you going forward after the complimentary 30-minute initial consultation.
+Please email me at email@example.com your request and I will send you a link to my calendar to schedule your call.

 Here’s my promise in our time together: